Santiago-Minoliti/lisp-interpreter/README.txt

 and significant fragments that are put in a vector tokenStream.

-The stream of token is used to build the structure of the Composite pattern up (Composite pattern is descripted in the UML table: "lispInterpreterComposite1.dia").
+The stream of token is used to build the structure of the Composite pattern up (Composite pattern is descripted in the UML table: "lispInterpreterComposite1.dia", not on GitHub but available upon request).

 The Composite objects are created with the aid of a manager of the class Factory: the factory uses the Factory Method pattern to create nodes, stores the nodes in a vector, and deletes all nodes when it is destructed.